 Placing aspirin next to the tooth may leave you with a white chemical burn on the gums and cheek, and instead of simply dealing with a toothache, you’ll also have a painful burn on the soft tissue.
-Fortunately, there are other more effective ways to deal with a toothache.
+Fortunately, there are other more effective ways to deal with toothache.

 Why Aspirin Burns The Gums

-You may not know this, but the full name of aspirin is actually acetylsalicylic acid.
-Pay close attention to that second word – acid.
+You may not know this, but the full name of aspirin is acetylsalicylic acid.
+So, pay close attention to that second word – acid.
 The acid in the aspirin tablet can quite literally cause blisters to soft tissues, and it is almost as powerful as the acid found in your stomach.
 So, placing aspirin next to a toothache will do nothing for your pain but can cause even more discomfort.

 Aspirin May Help With A Toothache When Taken Appropriately

 If you take aspirin correctly, you may experience relief from your toothache.
 This medicine works by blocking pain chemicals within the blood, allowing you to experience pain relief.
 However, aspirin can only work when it enters the bloodstream, and these same benefits cannot be enjoyed by placing a tablet on a tooth.